-Over the years I have had the opportunity to work with organization of all sizes; from projects for Fortune 100 well known brands to consultations with solo-preneurs.
+Over the years I have had the opportunity to work with organizations of all sizes; from projects for Fortune 100 well-known brands to consultations with solo-preneurs.
 Although there are some basic rules that apply to social media no matter the organization, the approach and expectations are vastly different based on your industry and how your organization is positioned in the marketplace.

 This is why I often cringe when clients or peers reference what big brands are doing in social media as an example of how they would like to build their strategy.
-Besides the fact that big brands tend to have more money to experiment with and access to large agencies, the challenges and opportunities that a big brand faces is vastly different than what a start up or even a mid-sized company is facing.
+Besides the fact that big brands tend to have more money to experiment with and access to large agencies, the challenges, and opportunities that a big brand faces are vastly different than what a startup or even a mid-sized company is facing.
 This is also why, when choosing an agency to help you with your social media plan, it is best to work with someone who has already experienced the challenges you will be facing.

-In a recent course I delivered I segmented the types of challenges that each of three different types of organizations face and where their focus would be.
+In a recent course I delivered I segmented the types of challenges that each of three different types of organizations faces and where their focus would be.

 For big brands, we are not just talking about the size of an organization but also how well they are known in the marketplace.
 Think Coca-Cola, Chick-Fil-A, Nestle.

 For these brands, there is already a large volume of conversation about them happening on the web whether they choose to participate or not.
 The goal is to understand what is being expressed in order to capitalize on the positive sentiment while managing any negative backlash.
 This is something that Nestle did not do very well when launching their Facebook Page.

 Secondary to understanding the brand’s social strengths, weaknesses, opportunities, and threats is to maintain brand integrity while amplifying the conversation, rallying the community around a goal, cause, or product, and measure the effectiveness.

 Big brands have a lot to get their arms around when leveraging social media, but creating buzz usually isn’t one of the big hurdles.